elide-dev/maven/sample-java/README.md

-## Elide Maven Java Compiler: Sample Project
+## Elide Maven Java Compiler: Sample project

 This project demonstrates use of Elide as a replacement for `javac` within a Maven project.
-There is some Java source code to build, and the `pom.xml` is configured to use Elide.
+Explicitly add the `maven-compiler-plugin`, add `elide-plexus-compilers` as a dependency, and configure `compilerId` to `elide`.

 **`pom.xml`**
 ```xml